D8Services/MakeMeAnAdmin/README.md

 `base64 /tmp/Icon.png > /tmp/Icon.txt`

-This can then be opened and copied to the MakeMeAnAdmin_D8 Script and pasted into parameter "theLogo" on line 28
+This can then be opened and copied to the MakeMeAnAdmin_D8 Script and pasted into parameter "theLogo" on line 28 for hard coded or put a path in for parameter 7.

+# Parameters
+We assume you are using this script with Jamf, so we assume Parameters 1-3 are predefined.
+Parameter 4 - Temporary Password authority string Parameter 5 - Perminant Password authority string Parameter 6 - Time to Allow for Temporary admin rights Parameter 7 - Path to a company graphic